logisticregress/Data_Science_Projects/README.md

 > [View Source](Forecasting/bayesian_forecast_dash_app.py)<br>

 This application was built using Plotly Dash.
 The application uses a Dynamlic Regression algorithm to predict a user-selected KPI (i.e. Sales) from a given Brand Equity metric.
-The API automatically checks for correlated lags up to 12 months, then returns the best Cross-Correlation structure to be used in subsequent multivariate forecasting.<br>
+The API automatically checks for correlated lags up to 12 months, then returns the best Cross-Correlation structure to be used in subsequent multivariate forecasting.
+The user is able to simulate changes to the predictor variables in real-time.
+Manipulating the brand equity score value has will show the effect on the KPI forecast in real time.<br>
 <img src="images/bera_bayesian_forecasting_dash.png" width="300" height="280">

 ### E-Commerce Forecasting